 Don’t waste your time in review profile, simply add people to keep the opportunity coming from every possible connection.

 Furthermore, you can also consume some time to send a request to people that are related to your field to double the chances of recruiting.

 6. Not Using LinkedIn Mobile App

-If you are unaware about this unique feature, then you are likely to make a major mistake while creating your LinkedIn profile.
-This feature allows you to create a customize URL that you can show to an employer who wants to review your profile.
+If you are unaware of this unique feature, then you are likely to make a major mistake while creating your LinkedIn profile.
+This feature allows you to create a customized URL that you can show to an employer who wants to review your profile.

-Don’t not put nickname or username in your URL instead come up with a professional one.
+Don’t put a nickname or username in your URL instead come up with a professional one.